The Curse (Dubus story): Analysis

 The tone is grim.
 It is marred by gloom and sadness.
 Dubus, of course, needed to let the reader know the mental anguish Mitchell feels.
 To do this, he reiterates the fact that Mitchell feels older and the details of the rape that he witnessed.
 The tone is absolutely perfect for the story, as it is a gloomy, regretful reflection of past events.
 Is would not have worked if Dubus described everything in a cheerful manner or with joy in his prose, it has to be grim.
 This helps play a role into the theme of guilt.

 The overarching theme of the story is simply guilt.
 Mitchell feels guilty because he did not assist the girl until after she had been raped mercilessly.
 As a result, he can not view anything in the same light anymore, he sees everyone in his bar differently, and he gets the inkling that they do the same unto him.
 He still has flashbacks to that night weeks after the event, hallucinating that she and the bikers are still in his bar, remembering every puny detail.

-Although it may not be obvious at first, the symbol in The Curse is actually the bar in which Mitchell works.
+Although it may not be obvious at first, the symbol in The Curse is actually the bar in which Mitchell worked.
 It is a location where innocence comes to die.
-People come into the bar, xertzing their meals and getting into fights.
+People come into the bar, gobbling their meals and getting into fights.
 The victim of the story is a young girl who walked in, not looking for trouble, and was fairly well off.
-Although she had purish intentions, she ended up getting raped by men who possess no respect for women.
+Although she had purish intentions, she ended up getting raped by men who had no respect for women.

-Andre Dubus crafted a clever tone where he shows an "average Joe" struggling with guilt after a woman is raped right in front of him.
+Dubus crafted a clever tone where he shows an "average Joe" struggling with guilt after a woman is raped right in front of him.
 Although he penned this story almost 30 years ago, it is hardly less poignant to this day.

 Reception

-The online site Questia reviewed this work and called it a tale dealing with "guilt, inaction, and manhood", greatly praising the work and the effort put into it.
+Madonne M. Miner, writing in Studies in Short Fiction reviewed the work and called it a tale dealing with "guilt, inaction, and manhood", greatly praising the work and the effort put into it.